 For essays, creative nonfiction and flash fiction, submit one piece only.

-Essays and creative nonfiction should be preferably a maximum of 3000 words, but we will consider up to 5000 words.
+Essays and creative nonfiction should be a maximum of 2500 words.

 Short stories maximum 2500 words.

 For poetry, writers may submit up to three poems during the months of Jan, March, May, July, Sept, or Nov.

 Format – submit your work in MS Word or doc format.
 Use size 12 font, double-spaced, Times New Roman with one-inch margins.
 Please include your name on your manuscript.

 Because we currently have rolling submissions, we ask that you submit only once every six months.

 Our goal is to have a response to your submission no later than 3 months time.

 Decolonial Passage is unable to compensate writers at this time but has the intention of functioning as a cooperative and being able to offer a modest compensation in the near future.

 All submissions must include a cover letter and a short and current bio.